francocurotto/francocurotto.github.io/_posts/french_toasts.md

 - 🥚 1 egg
 - 🥛 60 ml of milk
 - 🍞 4 slices of bread
-- 2 ml of vanilla (1/2 spoon 🥄)
+- 2 ml vanilla (1/2 spoon 🥄)
-- a pinch of cinnamon
+- pinch of cinnamon

-# Preparation
+# Instructions
-- Mix the ingredients in a bowl 🥣
+- Mix ingredients in bowl 🥣
 - Soak breads in mix and cook in pan with butter 🧈 until brown
 - Cut each bread in 4
 - Decorate with berries 🫐 and syrup 🥞